Jessica Marais

-Jessica Marais is a South African-born Australian former actress.
+Jessica Marais is a South African-born Australian actress.
 She is best known for her roles in Australian television.
 Her accolades include five Logie Awards and nine nominations, as well as two Equity Ensemble Awards nominations.

 Marais, a National Institute of Dramatic Art graduate, had her first role as Rachel Rafter in the Seven Network comedy drama series, Packed to the Rafters (2008-2013).
 She also had a recurring role in Sam Raimi's American fantasy series, Legend of the Seeker (2008-2010).
 In 2012-2013, she co-starred in the American drama series, Magic City on Starz.
 She later appeared in the Nine Network drama series, Love Child (2013-2017) and the Network 10 drama series, The Wrong Girl (2016-2017).

 Early life

 Born in Johannesburg, South Africa, Marais grew up in Benoni.
 The family left South Africa when she was three years-old, living in Canada and New Zealand.
 They eventually settled in Perth in Western Australia, when Marais was nine years-old.
 Her father Tony, a university dean, diplomat and economist, took up a post at the University of Western Australia.
 Six months after arriving in Australia, Marais's father Tony died from a heart attack while returning from a family picnic.
 Marais was raised by her schoolteacher mother Karen.
 Marais later said: "So my mum and my sister and I were accidental Australians because we moved here for his job and then we were sort of marooned, but mum loved Perth, it was such a safe place to bring two little girls."

 She attended a Catholic co-educational school John XXIII College in Claremont for a year, before transferring to St Hilda's Anglican School for Girls in Mosman Park.

 Marais attended the National Institute of Dramatic Art (NIDA) and graduated in 2007.
 NIDA appearances included Ophelia in William Shakespeare's Hamlet and Charity in Sweet Charity.
 While still completing her final year she was cast in Packed to the Rafters, along with co-star and fellow NIDA graduate Hugh Sheridan.